musaffa/polymorphic_constraints/README.md

 run: `rake db:migrate`

-This migration will create the necessary triggers to apply insert, update and delete constraints on polymorphic relation named `imageable`.
+This migration will create the necessary triggers to apply insert, update and delete constraints on `imageable` polymorphic relation.

 ```ruby
 # insert